Nziza-Prince/Nziza-Prince/README.md

 - 💞️ I’m looking to collaborate on any project
 - 📫 How to reach me email:nzizaprince7@gmail.com
 - 😄 Pronouns: ...
-- ⚡ Fun fact: I'm really interested in game development you can check my alien invasion repo
+- ⚡ Fun fact: I'm also interested in game development you can check my alien invasion repo
 -

 <!---